 Runner-Up, Best Overall: Nespresso Linizio Lungo

-What We Like: Easy-drinking and palatable; pairs well with desserts; produces a larger “lungo” pour
+What We Love: Easy-drinking and palatable; pairs well with desserts; produces a larger “lungo” pour

-What We Don't Like: Only works with OriginalLine Nespresso machines; less suited to lattes and cappuccinos than more intense varieties
+What We Don't Love: Only works with OriginalLine Nespresso machines; less suited to lattes and cappuccinos than more intense varieties

 Some coffee aficionados prefer a gentler flavor and a less-potent drinking experience, but they don’t want to compromise on quality.
 For those drinkers, the Nespresso Linizio Lungo represents a dream realized.

 When designing this blend, Nespresso took inspiration from the bakeries and pastry shops of Vienna, and they specifically calibrated Linizio Lungo as an ideal drink pairing for sweet treats.
 This Nespresso variety is easy to drink and easy to enjoy, but it still delivers enough complexity to be a fully engaging style of java.
 The medium roast makes for a smooth espresso without much residual bitterness or a lengthy finish.
 Flavor notes include caramel, malt, and black cherry, and this espresso includes relatively low acidity.
 Also, a brewed cup of Linizio Lungo espresso comes topped with a medium amount of light-brown crema.

 Series: Original | Intensity: 4 | Serving Size: 3.7 ounces | Roast: Mild